DaemonToolz/WorkStation/README.md

   - Database Management Services, local Windows Services to clean and review the databases.
   - Workstation Services, the "mainframe" WCF service interacting with the previous clients.
 This one is based both on a Username / Password verification and a token generation.
 It could have been simpler, yet this project is mainly an "experimentation".

+Both projects are / will be checked with SonarQube.

 ## How does it work?

 ## Note